 Prepare for your First Day of New Job

-When you are on the first day of job, you may feel a little overwhelmed and thus you say things that you shouldn’t say and do things you shouldn’t do.
-When you’re overwhelmed you are also trying to over-do everything; for example trying to get the approval of your boss and co-workers or trying to make yourself more likable in their eyes.
+When you are on the first day of your job, you may feel a little overwhelmed, and thus you say things that you shouldn’t say and do things you shouldn’t do.
+When you’re overwhelmed, you are also trying to over-do everything; for example, trying to get the approval of your boss and co-workers or trying to make yourself more likable in their eyes.
 On the first day of a new job, that’s terrible.
-Even it’s a paradox, the more you try to seek approval of others, the lesser you get.
+Even it’s a paradox, the more you try to seek approval from others, the lesser you get.
 So, why not be a person who wants to learn and grow and get better!

 Things you Shouldn’t Say

-- This statement is only being said on the first day of job to pose that you’re smarter than everyone thinks.
-But while saying it, you’re not sounding smart, rather terribly stupid.
-Avoid this sort of statement and you will be well off on your first day of job.
+- This statement is only being said on the first day of the job to pose that you’re smarter than everyone thinks.
+But while saying it, you do not sound smart, rather terribly stupid.
+Avoid this sort of statement, and you will be well off on your first day of your job.